 Felix Valencia Vizuete (Latacunga, August 31, 1886 – Quito, January 3, 1919) was an Ecuadorian poet often called the “Poet of Sorrow.”
-During his lifetime he published the books “Cantos de vida y muerte” (1911) and “La epopeya de San Mateo” (1914).
-In 1934, his friend, the writer and journalist Alejandro Andrade Coello, published a posthumous collection of his poems entitled “Los poemas del dolor” (Poems of Sorrow).
-Valencia’s life and work were marked by loneliness, misanthropy and sadness.
+During his lifetime he published the books “Cantos de vida y muerte” [Songs of Life and Death] (1911) and “La epopeya de San Mateo” [The Epic of Saint Matthew] (1914).
+In 1934, his friend, writer and journalist Alejandro Andrade Coello, published “Los poemas del dolor” (Poems of Sorrow), a posthumous collection of his poems.
+Valencia’s life and work were marked by loneliness, misanthropy and melancholy.

 The Decapitated Generation

 Félix Valencia Vizuete, born on August 31, 1886, in Latacunga, Ecuador, has been recognized by certain scholars as belonging to the “Decapitated Generation” due to the similarities between his poetry and the style of that literary movement.
 His life bears witness to the pain, madness, and despair characteristic of that generation.
 However, despite being a contemporary of renowned figures such as Medardo Ángel Silva, Noboa y Caamaño, Arturo Borja, and Humberto Fierro, Félix Valencia remains relatively unknown in comparison.

 y la una sombra agranda la otra lumbre;

 el otro es verdugo de sí mismo.

 Mientras tanto el Dios hombre y el suicida,

 hasta hoy no pueden con sus muertes rudas

 disminuir las miserias de la vida.

 ¡Y entre tantos horrores no se ha visto